Marc Stackler from Teledyne e2v, comments on the differences between parallel and serial interfaces and the applications they best serve.

 In terms of applications, the main benefits of parallel interfaces are that they are easy to use, cost-effective and have a short latency.
 Nowadays, they are less commonly used than serial interfaces, but are still used if the application requires a short latency or low data transmission.
 One application that parallel interfaces are still used in is electronic warfare.
 This is because short latency is an important advantage when a few nanoseconds can mean the difference between being spotted or remaining invisible on enemy radar systems.

 Nowadays, serial interfaces are the technology of choice due to the benefits they bring in terms of bandwidth capabilities.
-But parallel interfaces are still necessary for applications that require low latency such as in defence.
-However, both solutions could be considered for low cost or low speed applications depending on factors such as development time, reuse of already developed sub-systems, and other application requirements.
+But parallel interfaces are still necessary for applications that require low latency such as in defense.
+However, both solutions could be considered for low cost or low-speed applications depending on factors such as development time, reuse of already developed sub-systems, and other application requirements.